Foods of the Traditional Krakow Kitchen: Regional Breads

 Kukiełka Lisiecka has a similar shape to oscypek cheese - modelled after a spindle, rather like a diamond prism.
 It’s very light and airy with matte skin and is often stuffed with black cumin or prepared in gingerbread style for Christmas and very popularly consumed alongside Lisiecki sausage.
 The true Kukiełka fan will, of course, eat it only with butter and fresh from the oven.

 Another kind of ‘puppet’ bread, but coming from the area of Podegrodzka and with a few of its own special traits.
-This fluffy white bread was also traditionally braided from a wheat dough but had its own unique cultural significance.
+This fluffy white bread was also traditionally formed from a wheat dough but had its own unique cultural significance.
 The recipe is passed down with great pride from generation to generation and those who know the secrets (mothers and grandmothers) are held in great respect.
 Up until the mid 20th century, Kukiełka Podegrodzka was symbolically gifted by godparents to their godchildren to bless them with a life of joy and abundance.

 Where to find it